 With only one studio there was a silent, or not so silent, interlude between the programmes as music stands and other furniture were moved about.

-Douglas Hyde, founder of the Gaelic League and later first President of the Irish Free State, officially opened 2RN.
+Douglas Hyde, founder of the Gaelic League and later the first President of Ireland, officially opened 2RN.